vishwaksen21/gesture-recog/README.md

 1.  **Create a Firebase Project:** If you don't have one already, create a project in the [Firebase Console](https://console.firebase.google.com/).
 2.  **Configure Project ID:**
     *   Open the `.firebaserc` file in the project root.
     *   Replace `"your-firebase-project-id"` with your actual Firebase Project ID.
+You can find this in your Firebase Project Settings -> General tab.
 3.  **Build the Project:**
     ```bash
     npm run build